AktilaCengiz/Number-To-Exponential/README.md

 # 📌 What does this module do?

-* - Change to normal number to exponential number with easily.
+* Change to normal number to exponential number with easily.
-* - Example: 10 ➟ ¹⁰ [number to string]
+* Example: 10 ➟ ¹⁰ [number to string]
+* Optional: you can add to space example: 10 ➟ ¹ ⁰

 ## 📕  How to use it?